Abdulrahman-Adel/Object-Detection/README.md

 # Object-Detection
-Implementing Yolov1 and Yolov3 research papers on the PASCALVOC dataset
+Implementing Yolov1 and Yolov3 research papers on the PASCAL VOC dataset

 ## PASCAL VOC Dataet